Ohio Workers’ Compensation Benefits Lawyers

 - Failing to seek medical care for your work–related injury or illness or failing to follow your doctor’s orders—Either of these could completely derail your workers’ compensation claim.

 - Speaking to a Third–Party Administrator without discussing it with your attorney.
-Signing documents before letting your attorney review them.
+Accepting a workers’ comp settlement before letting your attorney review the documents.

 - Failing to hire an experienced Ohio workers’ compensation attorney.